saylesss88/nix-blog/content/blog/nix_flakes_tips_and_tricks.md

 };
 ```

-- Some times when you might need a full clone are debugging and working with repository history
+- Some times when you might need a full clone are debugging and working with
-  but those are rare.
+  repository history but those are rare.

+## Import your Non-Flake Wallpaper Repo

 2. Importing your non-flake wallpapers repo: